KineticCafe/kinetic-university/elixir-notes/00-getting-started.md

 ### Exercises (for next week)

-* Read 1.
-Basics, 2.
-Collections, 4.
-Pattern Matching, 6.
-Functions from https://elixirschool.com
+* Read from the [Getting Started](http://elixir-lang.org/getting-started/introduction.html) section of the Elixir website:
+  * Chapter 4: Pattern Matching
+  * Chapter 8: Modules